Ogaga01/Ogaga01/README.md

-<h1 align="left"> Hi there👋, I'm Ogaga</h1>
+<h1 align="center"> Hi there👋, I'm Ogaga</h1>
-<h3 align="left">I am a software developer from Nigeria</h3>
+<h3 align="center">I am a software developer from Nigeria</h3>

-<p align="left">I am currently studying remotely at Microverse to become a Full-stack Web Developer.
-I have a passion for coding, designing, problem solving and learning new things. </p>
+<p align="center">I have a passion for coding, designing, problem-solving, and learning new things.
+I also love developing websites because it makes me bring my ideas to life.</p>

 ---